awwaiid/thelackthereof/content/Useful CS Concepts - Growth in Time and Space.md

 updatedAt: 2015-10-11T20:57-04:00
 ---

-Lets say you are solving a problem with 100 inputs.
+Let's say you are solving a problem with 100 inputs.
 How much longer will it take (time) and how much more memory will you use (space) to solve the problem with 101 inputs?
 How much time & space will you use to solve it with 1000 inputs?
 A million inputs?

 Why and when do you care?